MateuszPerczak/Sounder5/README.md

 Usability:

-- Add proper version checking and build checking for update.
 - Add a check for file size when adding songs.
 - Create a new engine for managing the playback of songs.